r3c0n75/bitburner-scripts/DOCUMENTATION_SUMMARY.md

 ## 📚 Complete Documentation Package

-All documentation has been created and updated to reflect the comprehensive changes made during project initialization.
+All documentation has been created and updated to reflect the comprehensive changes made during project initialization and ongoing enhancements through v1.4.4.

 ## ✅ Documentation Files Created/Updated